ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 #### 4.2.1 Payload (CWT) Compression

-To lower size and to improve speed and reliability in the reading process of the HCERT, the CWT SHALL be compressed using ZLIB ([RFC 1950](https://tools.ietf.org/html/rfc1950)) and the Deflate compression mechanism in the format defined in ([RFC 1951](https://tools.ietf.org/html/rfc1951)).
+To lower size and to improve speed and reliability in the reading process of the HCERT, the CWT MUST be compressed using ZLIB ([RFC 1950](https://tools.ietf.org/html/rfc1950)) and the Deflate compression mechanism in the format defined in ([RFC 1951](https://tools.ietf.org/html/rfc1951)).

 #### 4.2.2 QR 2D Barcode

 In order to better handle legacy equipment designed to operate on ASCII payloads, the compressed CWT is encoded as ASCII using [Base45](https://datatracker.ietf.org/doc/draft-faltstrom-base45) before being encoded into a 2D barcode.

-The QR format as defined in (ISO/IEC 18004:2015) SHALL be used for 2D barcode generation.
+The QR format as defined in (ISO/IEC 18004:2015) MUST be used for 2D barcode generation.
 An error correction rate of ‘Q’ (around 25%) is RECOMMENDED.
 The Alphanumeric (Mode 2/QR Code symbols 0010) MUST be used in conjunction with Base45.

-In order for Verifiers to be able to detect the type of data encoded and to select the proper decoding and processing scheme, the base45 encoded data (as per this specification) SHALL be prefixed by the Context Identifier string "HC1:".
-Future versions of this specification that impact backwards-compatibilty SHALL define a new Context Identifier, whereas the character following "HC" SHALL be taken from the character set [1-9A-Z].
+In order for Verifiers to be able to detect the type of data encoded and to select the proper decoding and processing scheme, the base45 encoded data (as per this specification) MUST be prefixed by the Context Identifier string "HC1:".
+Future versions of this specification that impact backwards-compatibilty MUST define a new Context Identifier, whereas the character following "HC" MUST be taken from the character set [1-9A-Z].
 The order of increments is defined to be in that order, i.e., first [1-9] and then [A-Z].

 The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 60 mm to accommodate readers with fixed optics where the presentation media is required to be placed on the surface of the reader.